-- 1. The financial statements, comprising the consolidated statement of profit or loss and other comprehensive income, consolidated statement of financial position, consolidated statement of changes in equity, consolidated statement of cash flows and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Australian Accounting Standards, the Corporations Regulations 2001 and with International Financial Reporting Standards issued by the International Accounting Standards Board and - (b) give a true and fair view of the Group's financial position as at 30 June 2023 and of its performance for the year ended on that date. - 2.
+- 1. The financial statements, comprising the consolidated statement of profit or loss and other comprehensive income, consolidated statement of financial position, consolidated statement of changes in equity, consolidated statement of cash flows and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Australian Accounting Standards, the Corporations Regulations 2001 and with International Financial Reporting Standards issued by the International Accounting Standards Board and - (b) give a true and fair view of the Group's financial position as at 30 June 2024 and of its performance for the year ended on that date. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
-The directors have been given the declarations by the chief executive officer as required by section 295A of the Corporations Act 2001.
+The directors have been given the declarations by the chief executive officer as required by section 295A of the Corporations Act 2001. - 4.
+The information disclosed in the attached consolidated entity disclosure statement is true and correct.